PrecisionLife’s mission is to find better treatment options for patients with unmet medical needs, particularly in complex chronic diseases.

 - Comparing the drivers of disease in two patient cohorts, e.g. T2 and non-T2 asthma

-We’ve discovered new biomarkers that identify all of the clinically relevant patient subgroups who share a disease mechanism, and found novel drug targets and indication extension opportunities for treating them.
-All of these proprietary and protectable insights are stored in our DiseaseBank repository.
+For each of these complex chronic diseases, we’ve discovered new biomarkers that identify all of the clinically relevant patient subgroups who share a disease mechanism and found novel drug targets and indication extension opportunities for treating them.
+All these proprietary and protectable insights are stored in our DiseaseBank repository.

 Most of our studies begin as a hypothesis free analysis to identify the factors driving the disease, similar to the case:control design of GWAS and often using the same input genotype datasets.
 We always find a mixture of both GWAS SNPs and usually dozens of new SNPs, even when working from small patient datasets.

 A good example is the analysis of a UK Biobank Alzheimer’s disease population with around 900 patients.
 GWAS analysis finds just the single APOε4 locus in this dataset.
 In contrast, we found disease associated SNP combinations that included 267 unique SNPs that map to over 100 genes.
 Most of these have plausible mechanistic connection to the disease via mechanisms including neuroinflammation, regulation of monoamine oxidase, and neurotoxicity signalling cascades as well as lipoprotein metabolism (involved in β-amyloid clearance).

 Because we know which patients have which combinations, we can cluster the SNPs by the patients in which they co-occur.
 This leads to a detailed, gene- and patient-centric stratification of the disease as shown in Figure 3.
 In the case of Alzheimer’s this identified 13 distinct ‘communities’ – sets of patients who have similar underlying disease associated SNPs and genes.
 This level of patient stratification across a complex disease is unique to PrecisionLife.